-System call: read console (without echo)
+read console (without echo) System call:

-Purpose: This call is the same as read

-console (with echo) except that it does not echo the character after it is read.
+This call is the same as read console (with echo) except that it does not echo the character after it is read.

 A contains the byte read.

 CDOS does not return control to the user program until a character has been read.